-I have been a hair stylist since 1985 and the owner and operator of Samson & Delilah Salon, an open-concept salon with two stylists, since 2002.
+I have been a hair stylist since 1985.
 I am also a national team member with the Retrohair company.
 In this capacity I travel the country teaching cutting and coloring techniques and motivating and encouraging stylists in their craft.
 I also do stage work for trade shows.

 What I do is more than just hair for me.
 Every day I'm behind the chair I have the opportunity to speak to people and learn about their lives… a chance to bolster their confidence, soothe their worries and alleviate some of their stress.

 I have extensive training in the technical aspects of color and presented at the International Hair Exchange in Dallas, Texas, in 1998.
 I have completed and continually review David Velasco's series, Trade Secrets of a Haircolorist.
 I am an accomplished dry-cutter and continually receive rave reviews on my cutting classes.